 National Youth Help Recycling Project (2010 – 2011)

-- Employment creation, educational and personal development for unattached young males from inner-city communities
+- Employment creation, educational and personal development for 15 unattached young males from inner-city communities.

 Prevent A Dropout Pilot Programme – 2006 – 2007

-The innovative Prevent A Dropout Programme, endorsed by the Ministry of Education and sponsored by RBTT Bank, was successfully designed and piloted by Hear The Children’s Cry.
-Implemented at Swallowfield Primary and Junior High School from 2006 to 2007, it targeted 60 grade 8 and 9 students whom the school deemed highly likely to drop out of school, given their home life and school performance.
+- Implemented at Swallowfield Primary and Junior High School, it targeted 60 grade 8 and 9 students deemed highly likely to drop out of school, given their home life and school performance.

-They were given remedial education, career guidance, life-skills training, individual mentoring by RBTT staffers, and with their families, parenting and family life education.
+- Students were given remedial education, career guidance, life-skills training, individual mentoring, and with their families, parenting and family life education.
 Some required counseling, some could not read.
 Students were also given help with bus fares and food.

-The results were considered a phenomenal success by the school, Against all odds, twenty-nine of the first year’s group of 30 and. all 30 of the second year’s group graduated.
+- The results were considered a phenomenal success by the school, Against all odds, 29 of the first year’s group of 30, and. all 30 of the second year’s group graduated.